con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sems can kun yid tshim par byed/ /
 > sems can kun gyi [f.
 57v] yid dga' ba/ /

-Residing in the mind of every being,
+Residing in the mind of every being;
-Having become their minds' equality,
+Having become their minds' equality;
-And satisfying the mind of every being,
+And satisfying the mind of every being;
-He is for every being great mental joy; (139)
+He is, for every being, great inner joy; (139)

 * 139b,  taccittasamatāṃgataḥ: The ancient translation's '*mthun par 'jug*' probably reflects the Sanskrit reading printed here.
 Our translation follows the interpretation offered by Vilāsavajra.
 Vimalamitra's gloss amount to, 'One who is active with respect to the aims of beings in accordance with the minds of those beings.'
 This seems like an unlikely interpretation of the Sanskrit text, and may be further evidence that the author did not have awareness of it.